 to learn more.

 There are two ways to add a calendar in Outlook.com:

 Import a static calendar that doesn't update automatically (known as an ICS file).

 Subscribe to a calendar online and receive automatic updates (known as an ICS subscription or an iCal subscription).

 Importing an ICS file provides a snapshot of the events in the calendar at the time of import.
 Your calendar doesn't refresh the imported events automatically—even if the calendar's owner makes an update.

 Subscribing to an iCal online calendar connects it to your calendar.
-Whenever the owner of the iCal makes change, those changes automatically appear in your calendar—so it's always up to date.
+Whenever the owner of the iCal makes changes, those changes automatically appear in your calendar.